knpuniversity/symfony4/knpu/ep4-security/api-token-authenticator.md

 > Request headers were successfully updated.

 Cool!
 Click back to "Headers".
 Ahh!
-This "auth" section is just a shortcut to add a request header called `Authorization`.
+This "Auth" section is just a shortcut to add a request header called `Authorization`.
 Hey!
 Go away tooltip!
 Anyways, the `Authorization` header is set to the word "Bearer", a space, and then our token.

 Honestly, you can name this header *whatever* you want - like `SEND-ME-YOUR-TOKEN`, `WHATS-THE-MAGIC-WORD` or `I-LIKE-DINOSAURS`.
-The name `Authorization` is just a standard and, yea, I guess... it *does* sound a bit more professional than my other ideas.
+The name `Authorization` is just a standard, yea, and I guess... it *does* sound a bit more professional than my other ideas.
 There's also nothing significant about that "Bearer" part.
 That's *another* standard that's commonly used when your token is what's known as a "Bearer token": a fancy term that means whoever "bears" this